microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

      | 3 |   | 1 |   |          | 3 | 0 | 1 | 2 |
      -----------------          -----------------

-     Sudoku is a graph coloring problem where graph edges must connect nodes of different colors In our case, Graph Nodes are puzzle squares and colors are the Sudoku numbers.
+Sudoku is a graph coloring problem where graph edges must connect nodes of different colors In our case, graph nodes are puzzle squares and colors are the Sudoku numbers.
-     Graph Edges are the constraints preventing squares from having the same values.
+Graph edges are the constraints preventing squares from having the same values.
 In the above example, the constraints for the top row are
        _________
       | ______   \                   _____
       || __   \   \                  | __  \                        __